WHO says more than 18,000 cases of monkeypox globally, most in Europe | Health

 The WHO declared the outbreak a global health emergency on Saturday.
 So far, 98% of cases outside the countries in Africa where the virus is endemic have been reported in men who have sex with men, the WHO said.

-Its Director-General Dr Tedros Adhanom Ghebreyesus urged that group to consider reducing numbers of sexual partners and swapping contact details with any new partners.
-"This is an outbreak that can be stopped... the best way to do that is to reduce the risk of exposure," Tedros told a news conference from Geneva.
+WHO Director-General Dr. Tedros Adhanom Ghebreyesus urged that group to consider reducing the numbers of new sexual partners and swapping contact details with any new partners.
+"This is an outbreak that can be stopped...
+The best way to do that is to reduce the risk of exposure," Tedros told a news conference from Geneva.
 "That means making safe choices for yourself and others."

-Monkeypox is in the process of being renamed, to avoid the name being "weaponised" or in a racist way, WHO emergencies director Mike Ryan said.
-The U.N. agency is recommending vaccination for high-risk groups, including men who have sex with men with multiple sexual partners and healthcare workers.
+Monkeypox is in the process of being renamed, to avoid the name being "weaponised" or used in a racist way, WHO emergencies director Mike Ryan said.
+The U.N. agency is recommending vaccination for high-risk groups, including healthcare workers, and men who have sex with men with multiple sexual partners.

 It cautioned that it takes several weeks after getting the second dose of vaccine to be fully protected, so people should take other precautions until that point.
 Around 10% of patients have been hospitalized in the current outbreak and five have died, all of them in Africa, the WHO said.